Internships in Cancer Clinical Trials

 Participants will be required to complete a final report and presentation outlining:

-The intern will receive $3,000 per month for the first five months of the internship, usually in the form of stipend payments, and will be paid at the award rate for the final 5 months.
+The intern will receive $3,000 per month of the APR internship component, usually in the form of scholarship payments.

-The intern and their academic mentor will have the opportunity to negotiate the project’s scope, milestones and timeline during the project planning stage.
+The intern and their academic mentor will have the opportunity to discuss the project’s scope, milestones and timeline during the project planning stage.